MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial-archive.md

 ## Order results: *sort*, *top*

-View the first *n* rows, ordered by a specific column, using [top](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/top-operator) .
+To view the first *n* rows, ordered by a specific column, use [top](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/top-operator) .

 * *Syntax note*: Some operators have parameters that are introduced by keywords like `by`.
 * In the following example, `desc` orders results in descending order and `asc` orders results in ascending order.